The Buffalo News Reports on Cancerconnect.com: "A Place Where Cancer Patients Can Connect"

 "We kind of suffered alone.
 We didn't know any better."

-That loneliness -- and the sense of isolation, like Metzger's, that can result -- is the focus of a fledgling initiative by Roswell Park Cancer Institute that breaks new ground where cancer mentoring and support is concerned.
+That loneliness -- and the sense of isolation, like Metzger's, that can result -- is the focus of a fledgling initiative by Roswell Park Comprehensive Cancer Center that breaks new ground where cancer mentoring and support is concerned.

 Called "CancerConnect," the project aims to bring together the hospital's cancer patients, along with caregiving families and interested others, into a warm and friendly circle of communication.